WhatsApp: 2016–2019

 On November 25, 2019, WhatsApp announced an investment of $250,000 through a partnership with Startup India to provide 500 startups with Facebook ad credits of $500 each.

-In December 2019, WhatsApp announced that a new update would lock out any Apple users who hadn't updated to iOS 9 or higher and Samsung, Huawei, Sony and Google users who hadn't updated to version 4.0 by February 1, 2020.
+In December 2019, WhatsApp announced that a new update would lock out any Apple users who had not updated to iOS 9 or higher and Samsung, Huawei, Sony and Google users who had not updated to version 4.0 by February 1, 2020.
 The company also reported that Windows Phone operating systems would no longer be supported after December 31, 2019.
 WhatsApp was announced to be the 3rd most downloaded mobile phone app of the decade 2010–2019.

 Since 2020

-In early 2020, WhatsApp launched its "dark mode" for iPhone and Android devices – a new design consisting of a darker palette.
-In March, WhatsApp partnered with the World Health Organization and UNICEF to provide messaging hotlines for people to get information on the 2019–2020 coronavirus pandemic.
-In the same month WhatsApp began testing a feature to help users find out more information and context about information they receive to help combat misinformation.
+In March 2020, WhatsApp partnered with the World Health Organization and UNICEF to provide messaging hotlines for people to get information on the COVID-19 pandemic.
+In the same month, WhatsApp began testing a feature to help users find out more information and context about information they receive to help combat misinformation.

+In January 2021, WhatsApp announced a controversial new privacy policy allowing WhatsApp to share data with its parent company, Facebook.
+This led many users to delete WhatsApp and instead use services such as Signal and Telegram.
+However, the WhatsApp privacy policy does not apply in the EU, since it violates the principles of GDPR.
+Facing criticism, WhatsApp postponed the update to May 15, 2021, and had no plans to limit functionality of users, nor nag users who did not approve the new terms.

+The 2021 Facebook outage affected other platforms owned by Facebook, such as Instagram and WhatsApp.

+In May 2022, WhatsApp launched its Cloud API services (now known as WhatsApp Business Platform) for larger businesses requiring features beyond the WhatsApp Business App.
+The Cloud API enables businesses to integrate WhatsApp with other software, have a central WhatsApp account for multiple users and implement advanced automation.